-On the occasion of His Majesty King Constantine of Greece birthday today, we look back on the monarch’s life, the time he was monarch, the time in exile and the return to Greece.
+On the occasion of His Majesty King Constantine of Greece’s birthday today, we look back on the monarch’s life, his time on the throne, time in exile and return to Greece.

 King Constantine was born on 2 June 1940 in Athens.
 He was only one-year-old when Italy and Germany invaded Greece, and he spent the next four years in exile in Egypt and South Africa before returning to Greece after the liberation in 1945.

 King Constantine is the last reigning monarch of Greece.
 He followed King Paul in 1964 when he died of cancer.
 Then Constantine was 23-years-old.
 At this time, Greece was still feeling the effects of the Civil War of 1944–49 between communists and monarchists.

 The same year Constantine became King he married Princess Anne-Marie of Denmark, the sister of the reigning Queen Margrethe of Denmark.
 Together they have five children.

 In June 1973, the Greek dictator condemned the King as an enemy of the Greek people.
 In May, the very same year, officers of the majority royalist navy staged a military coup, although Constantine himself was not involved.
 George Papadopoulos retaliated by declaring Greece a republic after fighting back the royalist.
 A referendum was held to remove the monarchy.
 The vote was widely acknowledged to be rigged.

 Constantine remained in exile for almost forty years.
 He did not return until February 1981 when the government only allowed him to go back to attend the funeral of his mother, Queen Frederica, in the family cemetery of the former Royal Palace at Tatoi.